selfishprimate/gerillass-docs/content/docs/latest/brand-logo.md

 {{< highlightwrap class="example">}}
 As said before, the `$image-url` argument is optional.
 With that in mind, now let's try to specify the logo image by using the selected element's style attribute.
 {{< hint info >}}
-Note that the `background-image` property has disappeared.
+Note that the `background-image` decleration has disappeared from the generated CSS code.
 {{< /hint >}}
 {{< highlight html >}}
 <h1 class="brand-logo" style="background-image: url(https://coolors.co/assets/img/logo.svg);">